corb555/YMLEditor/readme.md

         },
     }
 ```
-- SITES.@HOME - If '@' is present, that key will be looked up and replace by its contents (SITES.B in this example)
+- SITES.@HOME - If '@' is present, that key will be looked up and replace by its contents (SITES.A in this example)
 - SITES.B - You can access sub hierarchies by using "." to separate keys (Boston in this example)
-- TIP - The regex for Tips highlights entries that aren't simply 1 or 2 digits.
+- TIP - The regex for Tips highlights entries that aren't 1 or 2 digits.

 ### Sample YAML file